9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 Quite often, the type we use for the `a` parameter value is `String`, so we can provide a useful description if something goes wrong.
-To see how we use the `Either` type in practice, let\'s look at a simple instance of our type class.
+To see how we use the `Either` type in practice, let's look at a simple instance of our type class.

 :::: captioned-content